The CASE statement in Oracle SQL is a versatile tool used

 transforming data or creating custom calculations within a query.

-statement is often
+The CASE statement is often

-used in SELECT
+used in SELECT,

 and DELETE